pavlovdog/farcaster-solidity/README.md

 # Farcaster Solidity

-A collection of Solidity libraries for interacting with the Farcaster messages on-chain.
+A set of Solidity libraries for verifying and parsing Farcaster messages on-chain.
 Made by [fastfourier.eth](https://warpcast.com/fastfourier.eth).

+## Introduction

+The difference between a Farcaster and many other social networks is the cryptographic protocol that allows any user to verify any action, that happened on the network.
+Using cryptographic signatures and an onchain key registry, it is possible to verify the correctness of the cast, like, the following relation, etc.

+The goal of this project is to provide a set of Solidity libraries and examples, helping to verify and parse Farcaster messages on-chain.

 ## Overview

-Most of the Farcaster actions are represented as Protobuf messages, signed with the user's key.
+Farcaster messages (cast, like, following, etc) are represented as Protobuf messages, signed with the user's private key.
 Here's an illustration of what happens when a new cast is sent to the Farcaster network:

-1. Client application forms a message from text, mentions, links, etc
+1. Alice publishes a cast.
+Application (eg Warpcast) forms a message from text, mentions, links, etc
-2. The message gets hashed using the Blake3 hash function, first 20 bytes of the hash are signed with the user's Ed25519 private key
+2. The message is encoded using the Protobuf scheme into a series of bytes.
+Then it gets hashed using the Blake3 hash function, and the first 20 bytes of the hash are signed with the user's Ed25519 private key.
+The corresponding public key is stored in a smart contract called `KeyRegistry` on Optimism Mainnet.
-3. The message, along with the signature and some other metadata, is being sent to the network
+3. The message and the signature, are being sent to the network

-The goal of this project is to provide a set of Solidity libraries and examples, helping to verify and parse Farcaster messages on-chain.
+4. Each network participant verifies, that the signature is correct and accepts the message as valid.

+All these actions can be done inside the smart contract, verifying that Alice indeed sent the message!

 ## Usage example